j3ko/motionberry/README.md

 - A Raspberry Pi (tested on Raspberry Pi Zero 2W and compatible with other models)
 - A camera module compatible with picamera2 (e.g., Raspberry Pi Camera Module 3).
-- Raspberry Pi OS 64-bit (Bullseye recommended)
+- Raspberry Pi OS 64-bit

 ## Bare Metal Installation (Recommended)